 Title IX Additional Information: Employees should contact Human Resources for more information, or any questions related to this policy.
 Students may contact the Title IX Coordinator with any questions related to this policy.
 In addition, the U.S. Department of Education Office for Civil Rights (“OCR”) investigates complaints of unlawful harassment of students in educational programs or activities.
 This agency may serve as a neutral fact finder and will attempt to facilitate the voluntary resolution of disputes with the parties.
 For more information, visit the OCR website at: http://www.hhs.gov/ocr/.

 American with Disabilities (ADA) Policy

-SCA UTS ADA Compliance Coordinator is responsible for coordinating compliance with Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
+CAPSTONE ADA Compliance Coordinator is responsible for coordinating compliance with Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.

 Requests for Accommodation:

 If you would like to request academic adjustment or auxiliary aids, please contact the Office of the Registrar.
 You may request academic adjustments or auxiliary aids at any time.
 Any qualified individual with a disability requesting an accommodation or auxiliary aid or service should follow this procedure:

 - Notify the Office of the Registrar in writing of the type of accommodation needed, date needed, documentation of the nature and extent of the disability, and of the need for the accommodation or auxiliary aid.
 The request should be made at least four weeks in advance of the date needed.